Siege of Drogheda: Killing of prisoners

 Some 200 Royalists under Aston had barricaded themselves in Millmount Fort overlooking the south-eastern gate, while the rest of the town was being sacked.
 Parliamentarian colonel, Daniel Axtell, "offered to spare the lives of the governor and the 200 men with him if they surrendered on the promise of their lives, which they did."

 According to Axtell, the disarmed men were then taken to a windmill and killed about an hour after they had surrendered.
 Aston was reportedly beaten to death with his own wooden leg, which the Parliamentarian soldiers believed had gold hidden inside.

-Some of the Royalists like Aston were Englishmen who had been taken prisoner and then released on military parole in England in 1647-48, but had carried on fighting for King Charles in Ireland.
-From the Cromwellian point of view, they had broken their parole and could be executed; from the Royalist point of view they had only agreed parole terms in England, and Ireland was a separate jurisdiction.
+Some of the Royalists like Aston were Englishmen who had been taken prisoner and then released on military parole in England in 1647–48, but had carried on fighting for King Charles in Ireland.
+From the Cromwellian point of view, they had broken their parole and could be executed; from the Royalist point of view they had only agreed to parole terms in England, and Ireland was a separate jurisdiction.

 Another group of about 100 Royalist soldiers sought refuge in the steeple of St Peter's Church at the northern end of Drogheda.
 Parliamentarian soldiers led by John Hewson, on Cromwell's orders, set fire to the church steeple.
 Around 30 of the defenders were burned to death in the fire and 50 more were killed outside when they fled the flames.

 The final major concentration of Royalist soldiers was a group of 200 men who had retreated into two towers: the west gate and a round tower next to it called St. Sunday's.
 They were asked to surrender, but they refused, so a guard was placed on the towers and the Parliamentarians waited, confident that hunger would force them to capitulate.
 When the occupants of the towers surrendered, they were treated differently.
 Those in one tower, numbering between 120 and 140 men, had killed and wounded some of the guards.
 All of the officers in that tower were killed, and the ranks were decimated.
 The remainder of the men from the first tower, along with the soldiers in the other were deported to Barbados.